-Although self-monitoring reports do not need to be submitted to Hendricks County Drainage Board and/or Hendricks County Surveyor, the Hendricks County Drainage Board and/or Hendricks County Surveyor has the right to request complete records of maintenance and monitoring activities involving stormwater pollution prevention measures.
-All evaluation reports for the project site must be made available to Hendricks County Drainage Board and/or Hendricks County Surveyor, in an organized fashion, within forty-eight (48) hours upon request.
+Although self-monitoring reports do not need to be submitted to Hendricks County, Hendricks County has the right to request complete records of maintenance and monitoring activities involving stormwater pollution prevention measures.
+All evaluation reports for the project site must be made available to Hendricks County, in an organized fashion, within forty-eight (48) hours upon request.